TammingaLab/TammingaLab.github.io/index.md

 ---
 <img src="/images/lab_group.jpeg" alt="Six happy linguists from the lab stand together in front of the Philadelphia skyline." style="width: 800px; float: none; margin: 0px 15px 15px 0px;" />

 Welcome to the website for the Language Variation and Cognition Lab!
 We are located in the [Department of Linguistics](https://www.ling.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/).
 The lab is directed by [Meredith Tamminga](http://meredithtamminga.com/).
-We work closely with [David Embick](https://www.ling.upenn.edu/~embick/) and [his lab](http://web.sas.upenn.edu/embick-lab/).
+We also work closely with [David Embick](https://www.ling.upenn.edu/~embick/) and [his lab](http://web.sas.upenn.edu/embick-lab/).

 We are affiliated with [MindCORE](https://mindcore.sas.upenn.edu/), Penn's hub for the integrative study of the mind, as well as several of its supported research groups:
 * The [Integrated Language Sciences and Technology Initiative](http://web.sas.upenn.edu/langscience/)